 The SJ comes from, Samuel Joseph.
 My Mother picked those names out of the Bible.
 I imagine she felt giving her illegitimate son two biblical names would lead him to a life of divinity.
 Boy, did that backfire?

-Until I publish the book, and even afterwards, I’m going to share the leadership principles I wrote about in the book, with you.
-Principles that have made my life so much more rewarding, principles I know can do the same for you.
-If you already have a good life, lets make it great.
-We’ll do it in the form of blog post on this website as well as YouTube Table Talk videos.
-In order to avoid insulting your intelligence, I won’t try and tell you what to do, that’s a personal decision, but I will tell you that whatever you choose to do, these self-leadership blogs and videos I’ll be posting, will not only help you do it, they’ll help you do it in a more efficient manner as well as make sure you follow through.
+Until I publish the book, and even afterwards, I’m going to share the leadership principles I wrote about in the book.
+Principles that have made my life so much more rewarding, principles I know can do the same for others.
+If you already have a good life, let’s make it great.
+I’m going to share these goodies in the form of blog post on this website as well as YouTube videos.
+In order to avoid insulting your intelligence, I won’t try and tell you what to do, that’s a personal decision, but I will tell you that whatever you choose to do, this stuff can’t help but help.
 I know how high a mountain an ex-offender must climb – I know because I’ve made that climb myself.
 Now, I want to help others make it.
 And, if you’re not an ex-offender, you’re way ahead of the game.
-Ex-offender or Upstanding citizen, this stuff has the power to catapult you to the top of whatever heap you’re on.
+Ex-offender or upstanding citizen, these friendly leadership reminders have the power to catapult you to the top of whatever heap you’re on.

 I wrote all about it in my memoir: “Bicycle Bandit: Ride to Redemption.”
 The feds named me the bicycle bandit because I made my initial escape from my bank robberies on a bicycle.
 Those not familiar with the case thought I stole bicycles for a living.